Trusted by 1000+ companies

 Hiring IT Specialists Without a University Degree

-This is the most commonly misunderstood aspect of the IT Blue Card.
-Many HR teams assume a degree is mandatory for all Blue Card applications.
+This is the most commonly misunderstood part of the IT Blue Card.
+Many HR teams assume a degree is mandatory.
 It is not.

-Under the Skilled Immigration Act (Fachkräfteeinwanderungsgesetz), IT specialists can qualify for the EU Blue Card based solely on professional experience.
+Under the Skilled Immigration Act (Fachkräfteeinwanderungsgesetz), IT specialists can qualify for the EU Blue Card on professional experience alone.
 The requirements are:

 • At least three years of professional IT experience within the last seven years

-• Experience must be directly relevant to the role being offered in Germany
+• Experience directly relevant to the role being offered in Germany

-• Evidence of experience is typically provided via employment certificates (Arbeitszeugnisse), reference letters, payslips, and a detailed CV
+• Evidence via employment certificates (Arbeitszeugnisse), reference letters, payslips, and a detailed CV

-• The German immigration authority (Ausländerbehörde) has discretion in assessing equivalence preparation is key
+• The Ausländerbehörde has discretion in assessing equivalence, so preparation is key

 Your candidate is a strong fit for the no-degree pathway when:

-• They have at least 3 years of IT-specific professional experience within the last 7 years, in roles that required university-level skills.
+• They have at least 3 years of IT-specific experience within the last 7 years, in roles requiring university-level skills.

-• The experience is documentable: signed reference letters, employment contracts, project scopes, or certifications that map directly to the offered role.
+• The experience is documentable: signed reference letters, contracts, project scopes or certifications that map to the offered role.

-• The role itself is clearly IT, such as software development, systems architecture, cybersecurity, or data engineering, not an adjacent function with IT in the title.
+• The role is clearly IT: software development, systems architecture, cybersecurity or data engineering, not an adjacent function.

-• Compensation and working conditions are broadly comparable to what a degree-holding employee in the same role would receive.
-This is one of the criteria the Federal Employment Agency checks directly.
+• Pay and conditions are comparable to a degree-holding peer in the same role, a criterion the Federal Employment Agency checks directly.

 • The candidate's portfolio or GitHub profile if relevant